Dollar firms as Mideast worries cast shadow, Norges Bank delivers surprise cut

 But the surprise came from the Norges Bank, which delivered a 25 bps rate cut, while markets had expected the Norwegian central bank to hold rates.

-The dollar and the euro both surged against the Norwegian crown, and were last up 0.7% and 0.6% < EURNOK=D3>.
+The dollar and the euro both surged against the Norwegian crown, and were last up 1% and 0.7% < EURNOK=D3>.
 The crown is still one of the top-performing major currencies against the dollar this year, with a gain of around 11%.

 The dollar index, which measures the currency against six others, was flat at 98.9 and was set for about a 0.8% gain for the week, its strongest weekly performance since late February.